- University of California Berkeley

 - Personal Website

-Michael Pollan’s popular books and lectures have made him a national leader in journalism on the science and policy of food.
+Michael Pollan’s popular books and lectures have made him a national leader in journalism on the science and policy of food and agriculture.

-Professor Pollan is author of four New York Times Best Sellers: The Omnivore's Dilemma: A Natural History of Four Meals, The Botany of Desire, In Defense of Food and, mostly recently, Food Rules.
+Professor Pollan is author of five New York Times Best Sellers: The Omnivore's Dilemma: A Natural History of Four Meals, The Botany of Desire, In Defense of Food, Food Rules and, mostly recently, Cooked: A Natural History of Transformation.
 In 2010 he was named one of the 100 most influential people in the world by Time Magazine.

 Pollan’s fourth book, The Omnivore's Dilemma: A Natural History of Four Meals (2006), was named one of the ten best books of 2006 by the New York Times and the Washington Post.
 It also won the California Book Award, the Northern California Book Award, the James Beard Award for best food writing, and was a finalist for the National Book Critics Circle Award.
 He is also the author of A Place of My Own (1997) and Second Nature (1991).